slplahiru/hiring-assignments/machinelearningteam/online-learning-api/README.md

 Prepare a client to call the API.
 Start streaming in data from the dataset.

-##  Part 3 - Monitoring
+### [OPTIONAL]  Part 2a - Monitoring

-In this part you will add the ability to report the learning progress of the system.

-You will add the following endpoint

-### `/metrics/<n>`
-Accepts GET requests

-* Compare the submitted and predicted `AccountNumber`from the last `n` samples submitted.
+Add an endpoint that reports model quality.

-* Report the precision and recall.
-In python you can use the `precision_score` and `recall_score` functions from [scikit learn](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.metrics) to compute this.
+* Report the precision and recall of the last 1000 samples.
+In python you can use the `precision_score` and `recall_score` functions from
-* Return the values as a JSON dictionary with the keys `precision` and `recall`
+[scikit learn](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.metrics) to compute this.

-Use your client to report the results of `/metrics/1000` after streaming in at least 10K samples.
+Use your client to report the quality after streaming in at least 10K samples.

+## Part 3 - Going to production

+_This part is purely a design question - you should not write any code for this part._

+Good news!
+Your manager saw your proof of concept API and wants to launch it with customers.

+Provide a brief sketch of a 'production ready' version of the online learning API

+* List out some of the problems you see with the Proof Of Concept demo.
+    * To provide a starting point, maybe you want to think about controlling access to the API, maybe you want to think about accepting multiple users or handling very large datasets.
+    * It's up to you to come up with a list of design points - the more the better.
+* Sketch out what functionality you would add to the POC to handle the design goals you have identified
+* Provide a simple system diagram of what components would this system have and how are they linked up?

 ## Guidelines

 ## Got stuck?